From Domains to Instances: Dual-Granularity Data Synthesis for LLM Unlearning: Preliminaries and Formulation

 \subsection{Formulating Two Forgetting Scenarios}

 Unlearning requests often manifest in two forms: those targeting specific, enumerable instances (\eg, clinical records~\cite{corr/Huang1904}) and those specifying broad, non-enumerable domains (\eg, \emph{biosecurity}~\cite{icml/LiPGYBGLDGMHLJL24}).
 Standard definitions model these requests via a \emph{real} forget set $\mathcal{D}_f^{\text{real}} \subseteq \mathcal{D}$, containing only \emph{verbatim} samples from the pre-training corpus $\mathcal{D}$.
+In classical machine unlearning, the gold standard is retraining on $\mathcal{D}\setminus \mathcal{D}_f^{\text{real}}$.
+For LLMs, however, this reference is often only partially accessible in practice, since the full pre-training corpus is typically unavailable; correspondingly, benchmarks such as TOFU approximate it through a retain-only reference model trained on the small retain split~\cite{colm/Maini24}.

 However, effective unlearning must target the underlying information, not merely its surface form~\cite{satml/Thaker0KMWS25}.
+Semantically equivalent variants may still be exposed through paraphrasing or simple reordering even after verbatim samples are removed.
 Consequently, we propose an \emph{ideal} forget set $\mathcal{D}_f^{\text{ideal}}$ that extends $\mathcal{D}_f^{\text{real}}$ to include semantically equivalent variants $x' \sim x$ (\eg, paraphrases or logical entailments) that may not exist in $\mathcal{D}$.
-We formalize two distinct granularities for this objective below .
+This distinction clarifies that $\mathcal{D}_f^{\text{ideal}}$ is a conceptual extension of the intended forgetting scope, whereas retraining on $\mathcal{D}\setminus \mathcal{D}_f^{\text{real}}$ remains the most feasible gold-standard reference in practice.
+We formalize two distinct granularities for this objective below.

 \paragraph{Domain-level Forgetting.} While prior work informally describes it as domain~\cite{colm/Zhu25} or concept~\cite{corr/Gandikota24} unlearning, a precise definition of its scope remains implicit.
 We define domain-level forgetting as the removal of knowledge tied to a coherent semantic domain $q_{\text{dom}}$ (\eg, ``\emph{Harry Potter}'').
 Given a domain indicator function $\phi:\mathcal{D}\rightarrow\mathcal{C}$, it maps an input $x$ (\eg, sentence, paragraph) to a specific domain, where $\mathcal{C}$ is the domain universe.
 The \emph{real} domain forget set is